barumau/pandunia/portugal/pandunia-portugal.md

 baze shula kan - ensino primário
 be ais - gelar
 be bio mute - fermentar
+be fobi - temer
 be hogo - queimarse
+be in - entrar
+be in bum - implodir
+be jaga - despertar
+be kino - Mover-se
+be kite - ir
 be migra - mudar-se
 be pute - apodrecer-se
 be retro - voltar (regressar)
+be sona - dormir
 bebe - bebê
 bedinjan - beringela
 bele - pá